bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 -Preprocessing allows the coder to style CSS dynamically.
 Instead of styling individual elements and hard coding values, preprocessers allow the coder to implement elements of programming languages like Javascript(the compiler) to automate and organize many of the styling functions.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
 Namespacing, Mixins  and Variables.
 All of it basically, great segway in to Javascript.
+No major issues with this module.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.